 1980 A Test of Poetry reprinted by C.Z.
 Publications.

 Beyond the Bibliography, CZ did an enormous amount of recording and cataloging of LZ’s own and related work, including the preparation of materials for the LZ archive at the University of Texas, meticulously keeping track of all publications, readings, commentaries on and mentions of LZ, and cataloging his personal library.

-For the various works that CZ assembled following LZ’s death in May 1978, see Introductory notes on CZ Works.
+For the various works that CZ assembled following LZ’s death in May 1978, see notes on CZ Works.